 Diale Cummany of Cantral Machaniama Risk Summary of Control Mechanisms Fund assets fail to Only anticipate long-term return on a relatively prudent basis to reduce deliver returns in risk of under-performing. line with the Assets invested on the basis of specialist advice, in a suitably diversified anticipated returns manner across asset classes, geographies, managers, etc. underpinning Analyse progress at three yearly valuations for all employers. valuation of Inter-valuation roll-forward of liabilities between valuations at whole liabilities over the Fund level. long-term.
-Inappropriate long- term investment strategy.
-Overall investment strategy options considered as an integral part of the funding strategy.
-Used asset liability modelling to measure 4 key outcomes.
+Inappropriate long- Overall investment strategy options considered as an integral part of the term investment funding strategy.
+Used asset liability modelling to measure 4 key strategy. outcomes.
+F.II.'s data (co.
 Chosen option considered to provide the best balance.
-Fall in risk-free returns on Stabilisation modelling at whole Fund level allows for the probability of this within a longer term context.
+Fall in risk-free Stabilisation modelling at whole Fund level allows for the probability of returns on this within a longer term context.
 Government bonds, Inter-valuation monitoring, as above. leading to rise in Some investment in bonds helps to mitigate this risk. value placed on liabilities.
-Active investment Quarterly investment monitoring analyses market performance and manager under- active managers relative to their index benchmark. performance relative to benchmark.
-Pay and price The focus of the actuarial valuation process is on real returns on assets, inflation significantly net of price and pay increases. more than Inter-valuation monitoring, as above, gives early warning. anticipated.
+Oughterly investment monitoring analyses more to proper and Active investment Quarterly investment monitoring analyses market performance and manager under- active managers relative to their index benchmark. performance relative to benchmark.
+The feeting of the actuarial valuation process is an real returns on accets Pay and price The focus of the actuarial valuation process is on real returns on assets, inflation significantly more than net of price and pay increases.
+Inter-valuation monitoring, as above, gives early warning. anticipated.
 Some investment in bonds also helps to mitigate this risk.
-Employers pay for their own salary awards and should be mindful of the geared effect on pension liabilities of any bias in pensionable pay rises Effect of passible towards longer-serving employees.
-Effect of possible An explicit stabilisation mechanism has been agreed as part of the increase in funding strategy.
-Other measures are also in place to limit sudden employer's increases in contributions. contribution rate on service delivery and admission/schedule d bodies
+Employers pay for their own salary awards and should be mindful of the geared effect on pension liabilities of any bias in pensionable pay rises 1 Effect of possible towards longer-serving employees.
+An explicit stabilisation mechanism has been agreed as part of the 1. funding strategy.
+Other measures are also in place to limit sudden increase in employer's increases in contributions. contribution rate on เกิดเซลอซอ แก้ ดังกันก่อนแบกอ. service delivery and admission/schedule d bodies a podies